D-Byrne/Web-App-Assignment1/README.md

 ## Setup.

+- Move to project folder.
-- Use 'npm install' command
+- Use 'npm install' command.
-- Use 'npm start' command to start web app on localhost:3000
+- Use 'npm start' command to start web app on localhost:3000.

 ## Data Model Design.